Ovis: Structural Embedding Alignment for Multimodal Large Language Model: Abstract

 \section{Abstract}

 Current Multimodal Large Language Models (MLLMs) typically integrate a pre-trained LLM with another pre-trained vision transformer through a connector, such as an MLP, endowing the LLM with visual capabilities.
 However, the misalignment between two embedding strategies in MLLMs --- the structural textual embeddings based on an embedding look-up table and the continuous embeddings generated directly by the vision encoder --- makes challenges for a more seamless fusion of visual and textual information.
 We propose {\name}, a novel MLLM architecture designed to structurally align visual and textual embeddings. {\name} integrates an additional learnable visual embedding table into the visual encoder's process.
 To capture rich visual semantics, each image patch indexes the visual embedding table multiple times, resulting in a final visual embedding that is a probabilistic combination of the indexed embeddings.
 This structural approach mirrors the method used for generating textual embeddings.
-Empirical evaluations on various multimodal benchmarks demonstrate that {\name} outperforms open-source MLLMs of similar parameter scales and even surpasses the proprietary model Qwen-VL-Plus overall.
+Empirical evaluations on various multimodal benchmarks show that {\name} outperforms open-source MLLMs of similar parameter scales and even surpasses the proprietary model Qwen-VL-Plus overall.
 These results highlight the potential of {\name}' structured visual representation for advancing MLLM architectural design and promoting more effective multimodal learning.
-Both the source code and the training dataset of {\name} will be made publicly available.